stinefm/relsad/docs/source/background/Loadflow/bfs.rst

 ======================

 Forward-Backward sweep (FBS) is a load flow approach suitable for radial operated power systems.
-The benefit of using an FBS approach is that the load flow is calculated iteratively and do not need to go through the Jacobian matrix, as in the Newton-Rapshon method.
+The benefit of using an FBS approach is that the load flow is calculated iteratively and does not need to go through the Jacobian matrix, as in the Newton-Rapshon method.
-In this way, convergence problems related to an ill conditioned matrix of weak networks can be avoided. :cite:`haque1996load`
+In this way, convergence problems related to an ill-conditioned matrix of weak networks can be avoided. :cite:`haque1996load`

-In an FBS approach, the load flow is calculated by updating the power flow through a backward sweep before the buses voltage magnitude and angle are updated and calculated in the forward sweep.
+In an FBS approach, the load flow is calculated by updating the power flow through a backward sweep before the bus's voltage magnitude and angle are updated and calculated in the forward sweep.

 ..............
 Backward sweep